howbea/Newton/README.md

 This is a Gnome session.
+It suits for Ubuntu mantic currently.

 Requirement:
 Gnome 45